 UMGC computer labs are available at many UMGC sites.
 These labs are available primarily for the use of students completing coursework but are also open to faculty members, staff, and alumni on a first-come, first-served basis on presentation of a valid UMGC ID.
 You must bring media to save data or documents.
 Acceptable media include flash drives or thumb drives.
-Lab assistants are available during scheduled hours to help you with resident software programs, but cannot provide tutoring.

 Technical support for MyUMGC, the learning management system, and other learning applications is available 24 hours a day, seven days a week, at umgc.edu/help or +1-888-360-8682.
 For the most current information on technical requirements for online, on-site, and hybrid courses, visit umgc.edu/techreq.